Cambridge Central Mosque: Recognition and awards

-Since its completion, the Cambridge Central Mosque has received recognition and awards for its architectural excellence and sustainable design.
-It has been praised for its innovative approach to mosque architecture and its positive impact on the community.
-In 2021, due to the outstanding design and architecture of the Cambridge Central Mosque it has gained many rewards such as Project Architect of the year, Client of the year and building of the year.
+Since its completion, the Cambridge Central Mosque has received recognition and awards for its architecture and design.
+It won plaudits for its innovative approach to mosque architecture and its positive impact on the community.
+The design and architecture of the Cambridge Central Mosque has gained many rewards including RIBA East Project Architect of the year and Building of the year, and RIBA Client of the year in 2021.